My Account

 Each 10-year period had the same cumulative return (176%) and average annualized return (10.7%).
 But notice how the path to those returns was very different.

-Early or Late?
+Early or Late Returns?
 Timing of Market Gains and Losses

 Late Losses Drag Down Investor A’s Final Balance